Sulfide:quinone reductase: Role in metabolism

 SQR is an integral protein that enters cells' plasma membrane (or inner mitochondrial membrane).
 The plasma membrane is the site of the electron transport chain for respiration.
 The electron transport chain depends on two factors: 1) ability of a membrane to store an ion gradient; 2) the ability of an organism to pump hydrogen ions against a gradient (from low to high concentration).
 SQR enhances the formation of an ion gradient by donating two electrons to the quinone.
 Once the electrons are in the quinone, they are transported to the quinone pool.
 The quinone pool is located inside the hydrophobic region of the plasma membrane and plays a role in transporting hydrogen ions to the periplasm.
 From the quinone pool, electrons travel to cytochrome c oxidase where oxygen is waiting as the final electron acceptor.

 Electrons from carbon sources react in a similar fashion to those in sulfide.
 Two main differences separate the carbon pathway and the sulfur pathway: 1) sulfur (sulfide in this case) skips glycolysis and the tricarboxylic acid cycle (TCA), while the carbon pathway requires both cycles to store electrons in NADHl 2) electrons from sulfide are donated to SQR, while the electrons from NADH are donated to the NADH:quinone oxidoreductase.
 In both cases, the electrons are shuttled to the quinone pool, then to cytochrome c oxidase where the final electron acceptor is waiting.
 SQR is such a conserved protein because SQR enhances energy conservation and synthesizes ATP when carbon sources are depleted, but the main incentive to conserve SQR is to detoxify sulfide.

 A 2021 study found that increased SQR levels were protective against hypoxia in squirrels and mice.
+In Caenorhabditis elegans, a rhodoquinone-based SQR provides a protective role against hydrogen sulfide accumulation.
+C. elegans has two SQR genes, sqrd-1 and sqrd-2, a gene duplication trend seen in other animals that face hypoxia and sulfide like Mytilus californianus.